|Distance from Havana:

 It's almost best to leave town trotting down past the rice fields using the giant mogotes as your native map.
 As you enter their surroundings and edge closer to their base, you’ll be able to hear your own eco in a cooler and calmer environment.
 Come across a mural depicting Dinosaurs made by Fidel Castro’s daughter, the size of a block of apartments with colours as bright as a crayon box.

 The boulder-like hills made of limestone rock are the most photographed elements of Vinales and make for stunning views.
 Mogote Dos Hermanas has the same authority as if it were Mount Vesuvuius Volcano in Pompeii, but with no concern of eruption.
-Despite the popularity, you won’t always find hoards of travelers there at the same time, in fact you might wonder why it is only you and one or two local farmers on their horse and cart passing on by.
+Despite the popularity, you won’t always find hoards of travellers there at the same time, in fact you might wonder why it is only you and one or two local farmers on their horse and cart passing on by.

 Mural de la Prehistoria - As you journey into the Valle de Ancon by road, take a sharp left you’ll see on the inner side a 180 x 120m painting depicting evolution, commissioned by Fidel Castro himself.
 The images are multi-colours including small creatures, dinosaur and man – which are hard to miss really.
 The mural is odd but unique to the Vinales valleys local history and Cuba itself.